Can TMS Depression Therapy Work For You

 What is TMS Depression Therapy?

 TMS falls within the category of brain stimulation therapies for treating MDD.
-TMS was FDA-cleared to treat medication-resistant MDD in 2008.
+TMS Therapy and treatment was FDA-cleared to treat medication-resistant MDD in 2008.
 TMS is a noninvasive electro-magnetic therapy that uses the power of magnets to modify brain chemistry in the prefrontal cortex of the brain, also referred to as the mood center.
 TMS requires no sedation and is very well tolerated, with no down time required.

 TMS works by delivering repetitive magnetic pulses through a coil that targets the limbic region, inducing an electrical current that then stimulates sluggish or inactive brain cells.
 The series of treatments eventually resets the brain chemistry, normalizing the neuro-pathways and relieving many of the symptoms of MDD, such as fatigue, brain fog, low mood, problems with concentration and decision-making, and sleep disturbances.